-I want you to know how thankful I am for everything you did for my family and I. I don’t know where we would be today without you.
+I want you to know how thankful I am for everything you did for my family and me.
+I don’t know where we would be today without you.
 Since William’s death, I have struggled to reconcile my faith with the death of my child.
 However, I can now clearly see God’s presence in William’s life and death through the amazing individuals we encountered in the NICU, especially you.
 We were blessed to meet you in the NICU and I believe you were meant to watch over and help my family.
 I hope you know that even though William was too sick for the doctors to save, you saved my family.
 Without you I don’t know how we would have explained William’s death to his siblings, Ben and Molly.
-I was beyond impressed with the manner in which you 3explained everything to Ben and Molly and helped them to make important memories with William.
+I was beyond impressed with the manner in which you explained everything to Ben and Molly and helped them to make important memories with William.
 The guidance and encouragement you provided help Ben and Molly more than you know.

-Not only did you help my children, but my entire family, including my parents, found comfort and peace in your words, ideas and suggestions.
+Not only did you help my children, but my entire family, including my parents, who also found comfort and peace in your words, ideas and suggestions.
 Of all the amazing people I encountered, you are the only one who was able to make memories with him, and bring dignity to his death.
 I am forever grateful for everything you did for William, my family and I. Thank you.

 - Elizabeth’s words to Emily, a Certified Child Life Specialist

 My 9-year-old daughter Grace stepped on a toothpick which impaled her foot an inch deep and broke off.
 She was hysterical when she, my 8 year old son, and I arrived in the ER.
 She was extremely anxious, very scared and in a great deal of pain.
 All of the caregivers we interacted with were kind and efficient, but I believe her experience was completely turned around by Emily from your team.
 She brought such a calming presence to the room.
 Her ability to smooth out, and bring to Grace's level, everything that the clinicians were telling her/me was amazing.